dotnet/docs/docs/core/tools/global-tools.md

 ---
-title: .NET Core tools
+title: .NET tools
-description: How to install, use, update, and remove .NET Core tools.
+description: How to install, use, update, and remove .NET tools.
 Covers global tools, tool-path tools, and local tools.
 author: KathleenDollard
 ms.topic: how-to
 ms.date: 02/12/2020
 ---
-# How to manage .NET Core tools
+# How to manage .NET tools

 **This article applies to:** ✔️ .NET Core 2.1 SDK and later versions

-A .NET Core tool is a special NuGet package that contains a console application.
+A .NET tool is a special NuGet package that contains a console application.
 A tool can be installed on your machine in the following ways:

 * As a global tool.